DeadCodeProductions/dead/README.md

 ## Run
 As DEAD is based on differential testing, it requires two informations to be able to run:
-- Which compilers to find a regression in.
+- Which compilers to find missed optimizations in.
 These are called *target* compilers.
 This is typically the current `trunk`.
-- Which compilers to use as a comparison to find regression in the target compilers.
+- Which compilers to use as a comparison to find missed optimizations in the target compilers.
 These are called *additional* or *attacking* compilers.

 A compiler on the CLI is specified by writing `PROJECT REVISION [OPT_LEVEL ...]`.
 For example, to get `gcc 11.2.0` with all optimizations, write `gcc releases/gcc-11.2.0 1 2 3 s`.
 This can be repeated to specify more compilers.